Dotfile Templater

 @replace‑pattern pattern_1 keyword pattern_2 Find first text which matches pattern_1, then find first match within this match based on pattern_2 and replace that with the keyword.

-TOML Config
+Example Config

 theme = "purple-night"